YorkEarwaker/Electrical-Engineering/README.md

 ## Goals & Objectives

-* Towarad capability for realization and implementation of Autonomous Meterological Network \amn a sub project of the Climate Model repository.
+* Toward capability for realization and implementation of Autonomous Meterological Network \amn a sub project of the Climate Model repository.
 * Toward capability for realization and implementation of Hybrid Power hpr top level project for renewable energy
 * Electrical engineering circuit board design competency
 * Microcontroller circuit board control programming competency